New Zealand Liberal Party: Opposition

-Gradually, the Liberal Party's organisation decayed to the point of collapse.
-In 1927, a faction of the Liberal Party formed a new organisation, which was eventually named the United Party.
-To the considerable surprise of most observers, including many members of the party itself, United won a considerable victory, and formed a government in 1928.
-Later, United would reluctantly merge with Reform to counter the Labour Party.
+Gradually, the Liberal Party's extra-parliamentary organisation decayed to the point of collapse.
+In 1927, a faction of the former Liberals formed a new organisation, which, in combination with George Forbes’ parliamentary National Party, was eventually named the United Party.
+To the considerable surprise of most observers, including many members of the party itself, United, from November 1928 under the new leadership of Sir Joseph Ward, won a considerable victory, and formed a government in December 1928.
+Later in 1936, United would merge with the Reform Party to counter the Labour Party.
 The result of this merger, the National Party, remains prominent in New Zealand politics.
 Both the National and the Labour Parties, the two main powers since 1936, claim to be the Liberal's successors.